centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

     -c  Create the reporting database model.
     -d  Daily execution to calculate statistics on yesterday.
-    -r  Rebuild mode to calculate statitics on a historical period.
+    -r  Rebuild mode to calculate statistics on a historical period.
 Can be used with:
-        Extra arguments for options -d and -r (if none of the following is specified, these one are selected by default: -IDEP):
+        Extra arguments for options -d and -r (if none of the following is specified, these ones are selected by default: -IDEP):
     -I  Extract data from the monitoring server.
         Extra arguments for option -I:
-        -C  Extract only Centreon configuration database only.
+        -C  Extract Centreon configuration database only.
 Works with option -I.
         -i  Ignore perfdata extraction from monitoring server.
         -o  Extract only perfdata from monitoring server.